HyunCafe/odin-etchasketch/README.md

 * Three different color modes and an eraser mode
 * Reset button to clear the grid and start over
 * Dark mode that changes the theme and includes a glowing grid for a visually pleasing experience.
+* Responsive Design with Breakpoints

 ![Project Animation](assets/Animation.gif)

+## TODO:
+* Add a fun minigame Mode

 ## Project Timeline